Aoi-U/OpenGL-SolarSystem/A3/readme.md

 Running the program:
 Navigate to the root folder then in the terminal `mkdir build` `cd build` `cmake ..` `cmake --build .` `./Debug/453-skeleton.exe`.
-Note: If running this program on the CPSC lab machines, building the program may create the PirateShipGame.exe on the root build folder instead of inside the Debug folder.
+Note: If running this program on the CPSC lab machines, building the program may create the 453-skeleton.exe on the root build folder instead of inside the Debug folder.
 In that case, type `./453-skeleton.exe` instead of `./Debug/453-skeleton.exe`